programmer-ke/replatform/README.md

 consistent throughout the process below.
 The TTL value can be any reasonable number, the DNS provider may pre-fill it for you.

-Depending on the domain host's interface, you may have to add a `.` (dot) character after the name in the domain record.
+Depending on the domain host's interface, you may need to add a `.` (dot) character after the name in the domain record.

 If you're not sure how to add any of the records, just search online